Cooper Triples in Attractive Three-Component Fermions: Implication for Hadron-Quark Crossover

-In Fig.~\ref{fig4}(d), we show {how} $E_{\rm B}^{\rm M}$ {evolves} from the tightly bound trimer phase to the Cooper triple phase at $T/E_{\rm B}=0.01$ and $0.1$. {Both} at {such} low temperatures, $E_{\rm B}^{\rm M}$ continuously changes from {$E_{\rm B}$} to the Cooper triple energy $E_{\rm CT}/E_{\rm B}\simeq 0.04$ with increasing $\mu$.
-Here we note that at exactly zero temperature there is a trivial quantum critical point at $\mu/E_{\rm B}=-1/3$ for the transition from {a zero-density (vacuum) to nonzero-density state.} From comparison between {the} results of $T/E_{\rm B}=0.01$ and $T/E_{\rm B}=0.1$, one can see that {thermal agitation} becomes significant around $\mu/E_{\rm B}=-1/3\sim 0$. {All these low-temperature properties} reflect {the fact} that while the competition between the {three-body} binding and the thermal agitation, {which is} characterized by the ratio $T/E_{\rm B}$, {{manifests} itself} in the low-density regime ($\mu\lesssim 0$), {the formation of {the} trimer bound state in the high-density regime ($\mu \gg E_{\rm B}$) is robust against the thermal agitation due to the Fermi surface effect.}
+In Fig.~\ref{fig4}(d), we show {how} $E_{\rm B}^{\rm M}$ {evolves} from the tightly bound trimer phase to the Cooper triple phase at $T/E_{\rm B}=0.01$ and $0.1$. {One can see a dramatic drop of $E_{\rm B}^{\rm M}$ around $\mu=0$, indicating the change of {the} system's properties.} {Both} at {such} low temperatures, $E_{\rm B}^{\rm M}$ continuously changes from {$E_{\rm B}$} to the Cooper triple energy $E_{\rm CT}/E_{\rm B}\simeq 0.04$ with increasing $\mu$.
+Here we note that at exactly zero temperature there is a trivial quantum critical point at $\mu/E_{\rm B}=-1/3$ for the transition from {a zero-density (vacuum) to nonzero-density state.} {Note that this critical point is characterized by the effective fugacity $z_{\rm eff}=e^{(3\mu+E_{\rm B})/T}$ of a bound trimer~\cite{Ngamp}, as $z_{\rm eff}$ becomes exactly zero at $T=0$ when $3\mu< -E_{\rm B}$.
+In the absence of $E_{\rm B}$, this transition would occur at $\mu=0$.} From comparison between {the} results of $T/E_{\rm B}=0.01$ and $T/E_{\rm B}=0.1$, one can see that {thermal agitation} becomes significant around $\mu/E_{\rm B}=-1/3\sim 0$. {All these low-temperature properties} reflect {the fact} that while the competition between the {three-body} binding and the thermal agitation, {which is} characterized by the ratio $T/E_{\rm B}$, {{manifests} itself} in the low-density regime ($\mu\lesssim 0$), {the formation of {Cooper triples} in the high-density regime ($\mu \gg E_{\rm B}$) is robust against the thermal agitation due to the Fermi surface effect.} {The Cooper triple phase {in the high-density regime} can be identified by a typical energy separation $E_{\rm B}^{\rm M}\ll E_{\rm B}\lesssim \mu$, {which is analogous to that in quarkyonic matter.} In the low-density regime, see Supplemental Material S3~\cite{SupMat}.}